Code-Institute-Submissions/darco31-The-Great-Castle-Escape/README.md

 ## User Stories

-* As a user I would like to know what game i am playing
+* As a user I would like to know what game I am playing
 * As a user I want to be able to interact with the game.
 * As a user I want to be able to distinguish between the choices I must make in the game.
 * As a user I would want to know if I win or lose the game